swethagnath/order_items/README.md

 localhost:3000/api/v1/items
 method: get

-Single & bulk ordering (Just consider the item, no. of items & email ids as params for ordering)
+Single & bulk ordering (Just consider the item, no. of items & email ids as params for ordering) so associations is not used

 localhost:3000/api/v1/orders
 method: post